 Plant new hedges or replace some of your existing ornamental species with natives such as hazel, hawthorn, buckthorn and guelder rose.
 Doing this now gives the plants time to establish roots, and will add to the overall diversity and interest in your garden next year.

 - Spread fallen leaves over your flowerbeds.
 As well as providing a rich mulch, they create a superb foraging habitat for thrushes and blackbirds in winter.
-Frogs and invertebrates also like to overwinter among damp leaves.
+Frogs and invertebrates also like to overwinter among damp leaves (you can make your own frog hibernaculum using just leaves, shrub clippings, and a grow bag).

 - Leave dry plant stems standing in the garden – all kinds of insects will crawl inside to spend the winter.
 They often have an interesting architectural quality, too, and look great covered in frost or spiderwebs.
 When you do cut them in spring, leave them in a stack until May to allow all of the overwintering insects to emerge.